-V. S.F.
-2099 invokes equal protection concerns, as it arbitrarily focuses on corporate political activity while failing to address the political activity of labor unions.
+V. H.F.
+375 invokes equal protection concerns, as it arbitrarily focuses on corporate political activity while failing to address the political activity of labor unions.

 Since Citizens United, the conversation about campaign finance reform has focused on corporate political activity.
-The holding of Citizens United, however, applies to corporations and labor unions equally.14 The Center supports the right of labor unions to engage in political speech.
+The holding of Citizens United, however, applies to corporations and labor unions equally.
+The Center supports the right of labor unions to engage in political speech.
 Indeed, encouraging broad political participation is central to our mission.
-However, the disparate treatment of corporations and unions under S.F.
-2099 suggests a constitutional infirmity under the Equal Protection Clause of the Fourteenth Amendment.
+However, the disparate treatment of corporations and unions under H.F.
+375 suggests a constitutional infirmity under the Equal Protection Clause of the Fourteenth Amendment.

-While the constitutionality of this disparate treatment is questionable, 15 at the very least it must be based on some constitutionally acceptable justification.
-S.F.
-2099 subjects entities, which receive corporate funding and choose to make political contributions or independent expenditures, to a spending prohibition from which unions are exempt.
-Specifically, S.F.
-2099 requires an organization or individual receiving corporate revenue to account for the nature of its current funding, as contributions and independent expenditures are prohibited if the money used to fund them is derived from pretax revenue, before engaging in political activity.
+While the constitutionality of this disparate treatment is questionable, at the very least it must be based on some constitutionally acceptable justification.
+H.F.
+375 subjects entities, which receive corporate funding and choose to make political contributions or independent expenditures, to a spending prohibition from which unions are exempt.
+Specifically, H.F.
+375 requires an organization or individual receiving corporate revenue to account for the nature of its current funding before engaging in political activity, as contributions and independent expenditures are prohibited if the money used to fund them is derived from pretax revenue.